-County: The County is responsible for capital inspections, maintenance, repairs and replacement related to structural integrity, health and safety and other legislated matters.
-This includes playground equipment, pavilions, concession kitchens, fire extinguishers, range hoods, cisterns and water testing, gating systems, culverts and bridges etc.
+County: The County is responsible for capital inspections and, maintenance, repairs and replacementof matters related to legislated and safetycritical major capital repair or replacement matters.

+structural integrity, health and safety and other legislated matters.-This includes playground equipment, pavilions, concession kitchens, fire extinguishers, range hoods, cisterns and water testing, gating systems, culverts and bridges, etc.

-The County is also 100% responsible for the replacement of amenities core to service delivery within that field, park or trail such as back stops, fences, bleachers, players benches, lights, playground equipment, etc. as long as the conditions giving rise to the repairs did not result from default or neglect by the operator.
+The County is also 100% responsible for the replacement of amenities considered core to service delivery within that field, park or trail such as back-stops, fences, bleachers, players benches, lights, playground equipment, etc. as long as the conditions giving rise to the repairs did not result from default or neglect by the operator.

+Group:

-Group: Groups are responsible for-within their funding envelope-minor repairs and maintenance related to capital assets considered core to their service delivery, e.g. fencing, back-stops, batting cages, bleachers, players benches, pitches, tennis and multi-use courts, skate parks, concessions, picnic tables, scoreboards, etc.
+Groups are responsible for-within their funding envelope-minor repairs and maintenance related to capital assets considered core to their service delivery within that field, park or trail such as, e.g. fencing, back-stops, batting cages, bleachers, players benches, pitches, tennis and multi-use courts, skate parks, concessions, picnic tables, scoreboards, etc.

-Capital Enhancements:
+Capital Enhancements and Non-Structural Improvements: